technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

 ![](./media/image264.png)

-11. Expand **Resource Management -> Keys and Endpoint** , copy **Endpoint** and **Key 1** and update environmental variables note book for the variable -
+11. Expand **Resource Management -> Keys and Endpoint** , copy **Endpoint** and **Key 1** and update environmental variables note pad for the variable -

  ![](./media/image265.png)